navneet555k/PollingWebApp/readme.md

 - Now LOGIN_REDIRECT_URL='http://127.0.0.1:8000/polls/' is for redirecting you to the page which should appear just after you google sign.
 The above is what is my redirect page.
 - This is it we are now able to sign in through google into our site.

+### How I Felt Doing This Project ###
++ So first of all this is the first project of my life as i am completely new to Web Development.
++ The most important thing i have learnt while doing this project is that for any problem i can trust google or youtube it helped me a lot :)
++ Sometimes when you put in effort and you get so many errors we should not get frustated and continue working again late in my case i had to create environment nearly 6-7 times to atlast get the basic model working because i was not able to resolve errors in previous environments.
++ But yes when you get things working you feel much happier than ever.

+### What more did i learn ###

+- The most valuable thing i learned was GIT which helped me when i was not anle to dragondrop more than 100 files in github. so this is a saviour.
+-
+How did I install Django ?
+So basically what I did was I had to setup a virtual env Pip3 install virtualenv
+In virtual env use source bin/activate to activate the virtual environment Then simply use pip3 install Django
+What is a virtual environment?
+## Details regarding Django admin ##

+Django password: bullu@123
+Username: navneet

+How to create an app:-
+Python manage.py startapp (appname)

+Two http methods are as under:- post and get
+Get is for fetching the data from server
+Post is for adding new data to server

+To create superuser:-
+Python manage.py createsuperuser

+In Django model view template

+Template includes:
+Html
+Css javascipt
+And dal (Django template language) for including dynamic data

+ORM(object relational mapper)

+psql -U postgres

+I learnt about this but this but was of no use:-

+CREATE DATABASE name
+\list(list all the current databases available)
+\connect (name of database) ;

+To delete a database use this command

+DROP DATABASE (name of database);

+My master password for pgadmin is navneet@123

+To start a project:-

+Django-admin startproject mysite